rwieruch/blog_robinwieruch_content/react-function-component.md

 Props are the React Function Component's parameters.
 Whereas the component can stay generic, we decide from the outside what it should render (or how it should behave).
 When rendering a component (e.g. Headline in App component), you can pass props as HTML attributes to the component.
 Then in the Function Component the props object is available as argument in the function signature.

-Since props are always coming as object, and most often you need to extract the information from the props, {{% a_blank "JavaScript object destructuring" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring" %}} comes in handy.
+Since props are always coming as object, and most often you need to extract the information from the props anyway, {{% a_blank "JavaScript object destructuring" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring" %}} comes in handy.
 You can directly use it in the function signature for the props object:

 {{< highlight javascript "hl_lines=9 10" >}}
 import React from 'react';